s1owjke/lit-element-context/README.md

     };
   }

-  // props that will be passed from the context static get inject() {
+  // inject properties that we need from context static get inject() {
     return ["name", "setName"];
   }